The United Kingdom is the fashion capital of the globe and home to some of the world’s best shopping malls.

 5. Bluewater, Greenhithe, Kent:

 In 1999, Bluewater began welcoming customers.
-Lakes, woods, and parklands cover 50 acres (20 hectares) around the shopping center in Kent County, England.
+Lakes, woods, and parklands cover 50 acres (20 hectares) around the shopping centre in Kent County, England.
 The mall has over 50 different food and drinks vendors and 300 various retailers that are all easily accessible by public transportation.

 There are also a massive 13,000 parking spots there.
 Primark is a great place to find cheap and high-end things, but there are many other famous brands and stores, such as Superdry, Cath Kidston, and Gap.